humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ## Why consider a synthetic origin for SARS-CoV-2?

-There are three factors that when considered together, lead to the plausible theory (likely I would argue) that the SARS-C0V-2 genome was engineered at the Wuhan Institute of Virology (WIV).
+There are four factors that when considered together, lead to the plausible theory (likely I would argue) that the SARS-C0V-2 genome was engineered at the Wuhan Institute of Virology (WIV).

 1) The WIV is the worlds leading research center for coronavirus research (and specifically betacoronaviruses) and has been actively engaged in gain of function applied research since at least [2008](https://jvi.asm.org/content/jvi/82/4/1899.full.pdf)